-‘The View’ Hosts Under Fire For Defending Hillary’s Antiquated Thinking
+‘The View’ Hosts Under Fire For Defending Hillary’s Recent Comments On Women Voters

 Behar went on to note how men are making more money than women and she believes ethical issues sometimes take a back seat to issues regarding the economy for female voters, reports Fox News.
 Another host, Paula Faris, didn’t seem to harbor those same thoughts.
 She read a quote from Clinton, and before she did, she warned this might be taken as a sexist comment by some people.
 Faris quoted Clinton by reading,

 “All of the sudden, the husband turns to the wife, ‘I told you she was going to be in jail.
 You don’t want to waste your vote.’
 Or the boyfriend turns to the girlfriend, ‘She’s gonna get locked up.”

-After reading this Faris criticised the comment as ” basically insinuating that I can’t think independently of my husband.”
+After reading this Faris criticized the comment as ” basically insinuating that I can’t think independently of my husband.”
 Faris was one of many to take Hillary’s comment as somewhat of an insult.
-Another Twitter user, Andrea Moncy tweeted,
+Another Twitter user, Andrea Moncy, tweeted,

 “My husband voted for Johnson I voted for Hillary.
 Women are fully capable to think independently.”

 Hillary has been blaming an awful lot of people, places, and things for her election loss during her book tour, which another article from the Daily Mail suggests.
 Now it sounds as if she is blaming women voters, or at least this is how it appears to the folks posting on the social media sites.
 She conveyed that women listen to what their male counterparts tell them when it comes to their sacred vote.
-Does she honestly believe this to be the case today?
 This line of thinking has the social media users fuming and there are more than a few women who are taking this as an insult.

 Some on the social media sites are conveying that they are stunned that Hillary doesn’t give women the credit for having an independent mind today.
-Some of the women online were not only appalled that another female is making these comments, but she’s the same woman who just attempted to break the glass ceiling to become the first female president of this great nation.
+Some of the women online were appalled not only because another female is making these comments, but also because she’s the same woman who just attempted to break the glass ceiling to become the first female president of the United States.
 This would be someone you would not expect to harbor this train of thought, according to reports.

 On @ffweekend, GOP strategist @JenKernsUSA mocked @HillaryClinton for failing to take responsibility for her failure in 2016. pic.twitter.com/XkG61khLct